-3) Develop a method by which to assist local arts and culture entities and individuals to maximize exposure for their efforts and events, as well as to provide a structure though which these groups can communicate with each other, private businesses that may benefit from their events, and various public and quasi-public entities assuring mutual benefits to all.
+3) Develop a method by which to assist local arts and culture entities and individuals to maximize exposure for their efforts and events, as well as to provide a structure though which these groups can communicate with each other; private businesses benefit from their events; and various public and quasi-public entities assure mutual benefits to all.

-Since its inception, Power of the Arts has gone through many changes as it strives to achieve its goals.
-In 2015, it formed its own 501-C-3 organization to give it a more permanent structure.
-Its members have also formed an independent Political Action Committee to help implement its goal of a steady stream of public funding for our arts and culture community.
+In 2015, Power of the Arts formed its own 501-C-3 organization to give it a more permanent structure.
+Its members have also formed an independent Political Action Committee to help implement the goal of a steady stream of public funding for our arts and culture community.

 Power of the Arts is stepping up its efforts to achieve our goals.
 We are becoming pro-active in digital promotion of member events.
 We are coordinating our calendar with those of local Visitors and Convention Bureaus to achieve maximum exposure not only for our members, but our community.
 We are meeting all our members on a one-on-one basis to see what needs they have that Power of the Arts can provide.

 Of note is the continuation of its Arts Means Business Professional Development series.
-These quarterly events provide dynamic speakers that talk about the “business” of arts and culture…what business form should you use…how does digital marketing work…how to apply for grants…and the politics of the arts.
-This series has been ongoing and has reached hundreds of individuals in the community.
+These quarterly events have reached hundreds of people, hosting dynamic speakers that talk about the practical “business” of arts and culture; for example, what business form to use, how digital marketing works, or how to apply for grants.

 Power of the Arts is moving strongly and boldly into the future to fulfill the goals of our members, our institutions, and our communities.